 Some of the differences when designing conversational interfaces relate to the methodologies, tools and skillsets utilised:

-Understanding contextual dialog norms – different conversational interfaces will need to support different users and different tasks.
-This means that a ‘one-size fits all’ approach to conversational design doesn’t work.
+- Understanding contextual dialog norms – different conversational and conversational AI interfaces will need to support different users and different tasks.
+This means that a ‘one-size fits all’ approach to conversation design doesn’t work.
 An IVR for healthcare professionals will be used in a different context to users of a chatbot who want to find out the status of their order.
 Our own research has shown that these differing contexts and user needs impacts things like the formality of language expected, task priorities and even the specific words and phrases we use.
 We need to understand those specifics before we start the design through user research (e.g. user interviews, call listening and ethnography).
-This allows us to understand how context and the specific needs of the users we’re designing for will impact the overall conversational design.
+This allows us to understand how context and the specific needs of the users we’re designing for will impact the overall conversation design.

-Usability research – when conducting usability evaluations of conversational design, we need to evaluate those designs in the same context in which they will be used.
+- Usability research – when conducting usability evaluations of conversation design, we need to evaluate those designs in the same context in which they will be used.
 For example, if we’re evaluating an IVR, we use our in-house html prototype tool to play the IVR experience over the phone to participants (using the Wizard of Oz usability methodology).
 Voice interfaces rely on users’ auditory processing as well as cognitive processes such as short-term memory and attention.
 The only way we can realistically evaluate cognitive load, for example, is to present the interface over the phone in the same way users would use the interface in real life.
 It’s soon clear whether the amount of information we’re presenting to the caller is working or not.
 This also means that the ‘think aloud’ methodology commonly used in web and digital usability research (where participants verbalise their thoughts, feelings and experience as they interact with a product) doesn’t work here.
-We need to understand how the interaction flows, so asking participants to verbalise their experience as they conduct a task would be too much of an interference for usability evaluations of conversational design, especially for voice interfaces.
+We need to understand how the interaction flows, so asking participants to verbalise their experience as they conduct a task would be too much of an interference for usability evaluations of conversation design, especially for voice interfaces.

-Want to find out more about conversational design and how you can design great conversational experiences?
+Want to find out more about conversation design and how you can design great conversational experiences?
 Our Design Cloud is packed with resources to help you design user-centred conversational interfaces for any platform, in multiple languages.